md-plugins/md-plugins/packages/docs/src/pages/md-plugins/codeblocks/overview.md

   copyButtonComponent: 'MarkdownCopyButton', // Customize the copy button component
   tabPanelTagName: 'q-tab-panel', // Customize the tab panel tag name
   tabPanelTagClass: 'q-pa-none', // Customize the tab panel tag class
-  linePrefixClass: 'line-', // Customize the prefix for magic classes
   preClass: 'markdown-pre', // Customize the class for the pre tag
   codeClass: 'markdown-code', // Customize the class for the code tag
   pageScripts: [